Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Understand Limits of Spreadsheet Calculations

 In addition, your ability to earn and thus contribute to your goal can influence your success.
-During the years in which you are saving, you may lose your job, change positions and earn less than before, or fail to experience career and earnings advancement you had counted on.
+During the years in which you are saving, you may lose your job, change positions and earn less than before, or fail to experience the career and earnings advancement you had counted on.

 You may also incur higher-than-expected expenses for a variety of reasons including inflation, additions to your family, or more sophisticated tastes that cost a lot to satisfy.
 Your unique set of circumstances may foil your attempts to set aside a certain amount of money each month.